-The church in Pęzino was erected in the sixteenth century on the initiative of the then town owner, Maćko III from the Pomeranian family Borkowie.
-In the second half of the 16th century it was rebuilt for the Evangelical parish, which inserted a gallery inside and enlarged church by a southern chapel.
+The church in Pęzino was erected in the mid-16th century on the initiative of the then owner of the town, Maciko III from the Pomeranian Borek family.
+In the second half of the 16th century, it was rebuilt for the Evangelical parish, which inserted a gallery inside and enlarged church by a southern chapel.
 In 1902, its wooden tower burnt down after a lightning strike.
-It was rebuilt after four years, replacing the wood with a brick.
-With it, a north-facing porch and southern chapel were erected, the interior of the church was renovated and the shape of the windows was changed.
-The next renovation of the interior and the roof was carried out in 1956.
+It was rebuilt after four years, but in a brick construction.
+Along with it, a porch was erected on the north side, the interior of the church was renovated and the shape of the windows was changed.
+The next interior and roof renovation was carried out in 1956.

 The church was originally a simple aisleless building erected of erratic stones and bricks on a rectangular plan with dimensions of 20 x 11.4 meters, without an externally separated chancel.
 Initially, there was a wooden tower on the west side of the nave.
-The most decorative element of the building was the eastern gable, decorated with brick double blendes with tracery motifs.
+The most decorative element of the building was the eastern gable, decorated with brick double blendes with tracery motifs passing into pinnacles.
 The interior of the church was covered with a wooden, beam ceiling.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.